hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 # Workloads

 Workloads functionality in HP Cloud OS for Moonshot aims to facilitate the end user in deployment of a composite service comprising of different applications and hence different workloads in an easy to use manner.
-The end user can browse through HP's catalog listing of pre-tested and pre-crafted workloads, download and publish them to the cloud and launch them to get a running application infrastructure without worrying about the intricate and in-depth understanding of technical details like topology, OpenStack nova flavor, Moonshot Cartridge specification etc. The end user can also define personalized workloads by following a simplified folder structure and can import the same to the cloud.
+The end user can browse through HP's catalog listing of pre-tested and pre-crafted workloads, download and publish them to the cloud and launch them to get a running application infrastructure without worrying about the intricate and in-depth understanding of technical details like topology, OpenStack Nova flavor, Moonshot Cartridge specification etc. The end user can also define personalized workloads by following a simplified folder structure and can import the same to the cloud.

 This section includes the following topics: